forklift-run/rpi-os-demo/README.md

 This repository was initialized as a copy of [github.com/forklift-run/rpi-os-demo](https://github.com/forklift-run/rpi-os-demo).
-The rpi-os-demo repository is under copyright of Ethan Li and Forklift project contributors, and it can be used either under the Apache 2.0 License or under the Blue Oak Model License.
+The rpi-os-demo repository is under copyright of Ethan Li and Forklift project contributors, and it can be used either under the Apache 2.0 License or under the Blue Oak Model License 1.0.0.

 The [github.com/forklift/rpi-os-demo](https://github.com/forklift/rpi-os-demo) repository was created by Ethan Li as a copy of a subset of original contributions which they had